 Best For: Easy Access Least Expensive Largest Kings

 There are 3 main rivers in Alaska if your salmon of choice is king salmon.
 The one that has the largest kings is the Kenai River located just South of Anchorage on the west side of the Kenai Peninsula.
 This river system is in the midst of a huge comeback after a big decline in the mid-nineties.
 It has been highly regulated the past 20 years or so to try and bring back the giants that were once so common to the river.
 It is good to note that despite these closures in the past several summers to sport anglers, there are still huge kings being caught annually on the river.
 The kings on the Kenai River actually have 2 distinct runs, a smaller spring run in May and a larger run in July.
 Like most rivers in Alaska, when the kings are in the river system, so are the sockeye salmon.
 This is true for the second run of king salmon on the Kenai River.
 Fishing the Kenai is the most accessible of all 3 rivers and for the budget minded angler, this may be the best choice.
 The advantage of being on the road system affords many the opportunity to target king salmon on a modest budget.
-It's also a great option for those looking to add a day or two of guided fishing to their Alaska vaction due to it's central location and easy access.
+It's also a great option for those looking to add a day or two of guided fishing to their Alaska vaction due to it's central location and easy access…and do to it's location and great fishing there are many quality Kenai River fishing guides to choose from.
 Methods on the Kenai are mainly by trolling.
 This method seems to work best with the heavy pressure and spacing boats out accordingly.
 The Kenai is also offers excellent fishing for rainbow trout, dolly varden and other species of salmon.

 With heavy pressure comes an opportunity for anglers to do their part in bringing back this incredible fishery.
 Everyone remains cautiously optimistic that this fishery is on the comeback and practicing catch and release is starting to prove a very successful management tool.